Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 Throughout most of this paper, we prefer to work in the semiclassical setting, studying a family of operators depending on a small parameter $\hbar>0$, where one should think of $\hbar$ as $\rho^{-1}$.
-There are two reasons why we are doing this.
-The first (and the main) reason is that in the course of the proof, we will often need to quote results from microlocal analysis that exist in the literature in the semiclassical, but not the high-energy language.
-The second reason is that in the semiclassical setting we will be able to work with slightly more general classes of operators.
-More specifically, by $\sem{Diff}_{k}^m(\mathbb{R}^d)$ we denote the space of semiclassical differential operators of order $m$ with uniformly $C^k$ bounded coefficients, i.e. for
+When confusion may arise between a semiclassical object and its non-semiclassical counterpart, we denote the semiclassical object with bold letters.